SY-23/rock-paper-scissors-lizard-spock-card-game/README.md

 ## Project Description

 This project is a browser-based card game based on the extended hand game **Rock–Paper–Scissors–Lizard–Spock**, played by one player against a computer opponent.

-The project was developed as a programming work sample for an application for vocational training as a **Fachinformatiker für Anwendungsentwicklung (FIAE)** in Germany.

 The focus of the project is not on complex graphics or advanced game AI, but on implementing clearly structured game states, user interactions, and game logic in JavaScript.